 On June 19, 2007, Oregon LNG received approval from the Federal Energy Regulatory Commission (FERC), the lead federal agency, to initiate National Environmental Policy Act (NEPA) pre-filing processes.
 Oregon LNG has already completed most of the local land-use processes and is well on its way to being granted other documentation required to build the terminal.

-The FERC permitting process is expected to take until the end of 2013 .
-Construction of the facility is slated to begin in 2014 with completion in 2017.
+The FERC permitting process is expected to take until late 2013 .
+Construction of the facility is slated to begin in late 2014 with completion in 2018.

 Oregon LNG has engaged local, state and federal officials and agencies as it navigated the process to build its LNG facility.
 The Federal Energy Regulatory Commission (FERC) is the lead federal agency.

-Construction and operation of Oregon LNG can only move forward when all FERC, state and local approvals are in place.
+Construction and operation of Oregon LNG can only move forward when all FERC, and applicable state and local approvals are in place.
 The following timeline illustrates key project milestones.